RPGroup-PBoC/Reg-Seq-2/code/planning/README.md

 which enzymes are used as default, which can be chosen by simply pressing `enter`.

 All scripts can be run together by running the script `run_scripts.jl`.

+Finally, to confirm that sequences have the right mutation rate, as well as the correct primer and restriction site sequences, run the script `quality_control.jl`.
+The name of the file containing the sequences has to be changed in the code, to represent the correct file name.